Bade Miyan Chote Miyan (2024 film)

 Bade Miyan Chote Miyan is a 2024 Indian Hindi-language science fiction action film directed by Ali Abbas Zafar and produced by Pooja Entertainment and AAZ Films.
-Sharing its name with the 1998 film also produced by Pooja Entertainment, the film stars Akshay Kumar, Tiger Shroff and Prithviraj Sukumaran in the lead roles alongside Manushi Chhillar, Alaya F and Ronit Roy.
+Sharing its name with the 1998 film also produced by Pooja Entertainment, the film stars Akshay Kumar, Tiger Shroff and Prithviraj Sukumaran in the lead roles alongside Manushi Chhillar, Alaya F, Sonakshi Sinha and Ronit Roy.
 The story follows two former soldiers in a race against time to save India from an imminent attack by a vengeful scientist.

-The film was announced in February 2022.
 Principal photography began in January 2023 and ended by February 2024 with filming held in Mumbai, Scotland, London, Luton, Abu Dhabi, and Jordan.
-The soundtrack and musical score were respectively composed by Vishal Mishra and Julius Packiam, while the cinematography and editing were handled by Marcin Laskawiec and Steven H. Bernard.
+The soundtrack and musical score were respectively composed by Vishal Mishra and Julius Packiam, while the cinematography and editing were handled by Marcin Laskawiec and Steven H. Bernard respectively.
 With a budget of ₹350 crore, it is one of the most expensive Indian films ever made.

-Bade Miyan Chote Miyan was theatrically released on 11 April 2024, coinciding with Eid al-Fitr.
-The film received generally negative reviews from critics, and emerged as a box-office bomb.
+Bade Miyan Chote Miyan was theatrically released on 11 April 2024, coinciding with Eid al-Fitr, and received generally negative reviews from critics.
+It emerged as a box-office bomb.